-Understanding strategy execution is about clearly defining what it is and is not.
+Understanding business strategy execution is about clearly defining what it is and is not.

 Certain models break down the strategy execution process with visuals and charts to represent the flow of information in an organization.
 The problem is none of them can 100% accurately reflect the complexity of the process.

-Strategy execution as a concept is best compared to a cycle or a web, where interdependencies inform various stages of ongoing processes.
+Business strategy execution is best compared to a cycle or a web, where interdependencies inform various stages of ongoing processes.
 Yet even with these illustrations, there is no widely adopted strategy execution model because it’s highly contextual to the organization’s needs.

 Strategy execution is not turning on the lightbulb

 If strategy execution was an all-or-nothing, flip-the-switch concept, it wouldn't be a struggle.

 “70% of chief strategists express little confidence in their ability to close the gap between strategy and execution.”